pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 methods or functions).
 Types of local variables and data attributes are often automatically inferred from their assignment statements.
 Sometimes an inferred type may be too restrictive, e.g., ``x`` being inferred as ``NoneType`` through assignment ``x = None``, whereas ``x`` is actually used as an ``Optional``.
 In such cases, type annotations may be needed to overwrite auto inference, e.g., ``x: Optional[int] = None``.
 Note that it is always safe to type annotate a local variable or data attribute even if its type can be automatically inferred.
-The annotated type must be congruent with TorchScript’s type checking.
+The annotated type must be congruent with TorchScript’s type-checking.

 When a parameter, local variable, or data attribute is not type annotated and its type cannot be automatically inferred, TorchScript assumes it to be a default type of ``TensorType``, ``List[TensorType]``, or ``Dict[str, TensorType]``.